Psychology of Subjective Experience

 (a) every-day waking state,This specific brain functioning arises through certain activity of the Ascending Reticular System, which is located in the formatio reticularis in the brain stem - which is already found in the most rudimentary vertibrate ('fish') brains !

 (c) special mental states like (not-to-deep) hypnotical trance.

 (4) Expression of experience.

-The main difference appears to be that animals cannot express their conscious experience - of joy, or suffering - in human language.
+The main difference appears to be that animals cannot express their conscious experience - of joy, or suffering, or any other subjective quality - - in human language.
 But of course, they do express pain and joy and many other sensations and emotions - non-verbally!

 (5) Contrary to traditional views.

 Some religiously engaged persons operate from the principle that animals are created 'after their nature', while humans are created 'after the image of God', which would of course imply an essential difference of cosmic proportions.
 Indeed, western society has acted from highly anthropocentric views and practices for ages now, and in doing so has been blindly destroying nature, life forms and eco-systems on earth in an ever-accelerating exponential rate, to critical levels by now.
 However, the neuro-physio- and psycho-logical facts, such as described above, point to the opposite of these assumptions of absolute human supremacy that are essentially arbitrary.

 So, if humans have any innate and intrinsic value, e.g. due to their conscious experience, than animals too: not just a market value like objects for production, commerce and consumption (and bad treatment).
 This suggests fairly solid grounds for animal rights.